USA PATRIOT Act Regulations

 - Provide customers with adequate notice of the requirements for customer identification

 The U.S. Treasury Department considers Section 326’s customer identification and record-keeping requirements as vital tools in its fight against such criminal enterprises as terrorism and the growing threat from identity theft.
 Financial institutions play a significant role in that fight through CIP compliance and Patriot Act compliance for businesses.

 CSI’s CIP Software for Patriot Act Compliance

-Let CSI help you meet Patriot Act requirements and Red Flags Rules compliance with CIP software.
-Complete this online form to find out more about WatchDOG® CIP and how we can save you money and facilitate compliance at the same time.
+Let CSI help you meet Patriot Act requirements and Red Flags Rules compliance with our CIP software.
+Contact us today to find out how our solution can help.